metrorailings/OwlBlog/content/posts/week-8-supercontest-picks.md

 **Chicago's offense stalls yet again thanks in part to the Saints hitting home with their pass rush.

 **Chicago covers if**
 the Bears make major revisions to their offensive strategy following an embarrassing Monday night performance and Nick Foles finally revealing his honest thoughts on the offense.
+It would also help if the Bears keep Alvin Kamara from racking up yards after the catch.

 ***